harsh123650/whitelegacy/README.md

 ## 🏠 Homepage

-* Custom landing page with a fixed navbar, hero section, feature highlights, and contact form.
+* Custom landing page with a fixed navbar, hero section, feature highlights.
 * Internal CSS for styling with sections like Delivery Process, Products, Our Guarantee, and Customer Testimonials.
 * 'Start' button redirects to secure login.

+---
+### 📘 About Us
+Learn about the mission and journey of our dairy farm.
+The About Us page highlights our passion for fresh, organic milk and our commitment to reaching every doorstep with quality and care.

+### 📝 Subscribe Form
+Visitors can subscribe for updates, special offers, or plan information.
+Admins can view and manage all subscriber data through the dashboard.

+### 📚 User Guide
+Step-by-step walkthrough for new users explaining login, dashboard access, milk delivery logging, buffalo health updates, and subscription process.

+### 📞 Contact Us
+A form-based communication channel for users to reach out.
+Messages are securely stored and displayed to the admin.

+### 📲 Social Media Integration
+Stay connected with us on Instagram, Facebook, and LinkedIn.
+Social icons are visible in the footer for quick access.

 ---
 ## 🔐 User Roles & Dashboards

 ### 👑 Admin Panel